His Own Humanity:

-The Wal-Mart electronics department was a stormy sea of temptation in which Sano, when he was foolish enough to venture there, not infrequently foundered.
-There were simply too many items under the broad ‘electronics’ heading that he would be more than happy to own for him to approach even such a homogenized selection as this without going into a sort of trance in which all thoughts of prudence or the need to eat for the next month were swallowed up in the desire to shoot enemy soldiers and/or aliens underscored by some badass guitar.
+The Wal-Mart electronics department was a stormy sea of temptation in which Sano, when foolish enough to venture there, not infrequently foundered.
+The broad ‘electronics’ heading simply held too many items he would be more than happy to own for him to approach even such a homogenized selection as this without going into a sort of trance in which all thoughts of prudence or the need to eat for the next month were swallowed up in the desire to shoot enemy soldiers and/or aliens underscored by some badass guitar.

 Today, however, he had a specific and reasonable purpose — even an inevitable, necessary one — and hoped to avoid spending too much on anything he didn’t need by concentrating hard on what he actually did.

-Of course there was always the option of switching providers.
-It would be more expensive per month, but also nice to have voicemail included in the plan rather than as an add-on as well as, probably, some other little features he’d been entirely doing without all this time… and then he could get a much prettier smartphone than this one here.
+Of course he always had the option of switching providers.
+It would be more expensive per month, but also nice to have voicemail included in the plan rather than as an add-on, as well as, probably, some other little features he’d been entirely doing without all this time… and then he could get a much prettier smartphone than this one here.
 Like one of the new iPhones made with indestructible helicopter fiberglass or whatever.
 He could see what that Angry Birds thing was all about.

 But did he really need to see what that Angry Birds thing was all about?
-And aside from games he could play anywhere, what was the actual benefit of a smartphone over the less intelligent kind?
-All he required of a phone was standard communicative functions, after all, and that purpose had been very adequately fulfilled by a much crappier one this whole time.
+And aside from games he could play anywhere, how did a smartphone actually compete with the less intelligent kind?
+Of a phone, after all, he only required standard communicative functions, and that purpose had been adequately fulfilled by a much crappier one this whole time.
 What use could he possibly have for a smartphone?

-But if he was thinking of buying a new computer, wouldn’t it be better to buy an actual new computer?
+But if he wanted to buy a new computer, wouldn’t it be better to buy an actual new computer?

 But it wasn’t strictly necessary.
 He hadn’t made any real attempts to do anything about his current computer, and a system restore — a much less expensive option than an entirely new machine — might solve its solvable problems.
-It seemed extravagant to buy a new computer outright when the old one was still at a high level of functionality.
-And he needed a phone in any case, and certainly wasn’t going to get a laptop and a smartphone.
+It seemed extravagant to buy a new computer outright when the old one still functioned at a high level.
+And he needed a phone in any case, and certainly wouldn’t get a laptop and a smartphone.

 On the other hand, laptop prices had come down drastically in the last few years… four or five hundred dollars would give him the chance to stop rocking XP Professional and finally try out that copy of The Saboteur he’d never gotten to work, and then he could grab the least expensive phone his current provider offered and come out of the shopping trip not too much poorer.